Musselburgh Athletic F.C.

 Musselburgh Athletic Football Club are a Scottish football club based in the town of Musselburgh, East Lothian.
-Formed in 1934, they have played under different names including Musselburgh Bruntonians, Musselburgh Juniors and Musselburgh Fern since 1898.
+Officially formed in 1934, they have played under different names prior to this year including Musselburgh Comrades, Musselburgh Bruntonians, Musselburgh Juniors and Musselburgh Fern since 1898.

-Nicknamed "the Burgh", they play their home games at the Olivebank Arena in the Fisherrow area of the town.
-The club's strips are the blue and white colours of Musselburgh with their town's badge displayed on their chests.
+Nicknamed "the Burgh" or "Mussy", they play their home games at the Olivebank Arena in the Fisherrow area of the town.
+Olivebank was opened as a football ground on 2 August 1910 when a crowd of 2,000 supporters saw Scottish Junior Cup holders, Ashfield, record a 2-1 win over the Burgh that afternoon.

+Musselburgh Athletic's home colours are blue and white which are traditionally the town's colours, with the anchor representing its history for fishing.

 History

 The majority of the club's history has been played in the Scottish Junior football leagues.
 In seasons 2010–11 and 2014–15 they reached the final of the Scottish Junior Cup, on both occasions losing 2–1 to Ayrshire team Auchinleck Talbot.